 It merely reflects the present value of an asset by accounting for any wear and tear during its useful life.
 There is no actual cash flow involved as the account is only recorded in the books of the account.
 For the income generated from properties, depreciation helps lower one’s tax liability as the depreciation value can be deducted from the earningsEarningsEarnings are usually defined as the net income of the company obtained after reducing the cost of sales, operating expenses, interest, and taxes from all the sales revenue for a specific time period.
 In the case of an individual, it comprises wages or salaries or other payments..

-Moreover, depreciation is also used as a tool to recover the cost of improvements or maintenance of the property.
+Moreover, depreciation is also used to recover the cost of improvements or maintenance of the property.
 The deduction ends if the asset becomes obsolete or is sold out.
-Additionally, it also stops when one recovers the cost after gradual deductions of years.
+It also stops when one recovers the cost after gradual deductions over years.

-The IRS has a defined process for calculating depreciation.
+The Internal Revenue Service (IRS) has defined a step-wise process to calculate real estate depreciation.
 This process informs investors on how much they can depreciate each year.
-Following are the steps involved –
+The following are the steps involved –

 - Determining the eligibility for depreciation is the foremost step.
-There are many crucial crieteria.
-Some of them being, the investor must own the property, the property must inherently depreciate, the property must be employed for income generating activity like leaseLeaseLeasing is an arrangement in which the asset's right is transferred to another person without transferring the ownership.
+There are many crucial criteria.
+Some of them are that the investor must own the property, the property must inherently depreciate, and the property must be employed for income-generating activities like leaseLeaseLeasing is an arrangement in which the asset's right is transferred to another person without transferring the ownership.
 In simple terms, it means giving the asset on hire or rent.
 The person who gives the asset is “Lessor,” the person who takes the asset on rent is “Lessee.”, etc.

-- Next step involves calculating the basis of cost which is the acquisition cost.
-It includes cost like installation charges, freight charges, any fees, etc. Any cost of land included in with building must be deducted.
-Also make any additions or deductions from this value to account for any costs or earnings on the property until its ready for rent.
+- The next step involves calculating the basis of the acquisition cost.
+It includes installation charges, freight charges, fees, etc. Any cost of land included in the building must be deducted.
+Also, make any additions or deductions from this value to account for any costs or earnings on the property until it’s ready for rent.
 This becomes your adjusted basis.

-- Thereafter, investors need to select an appropriate depreciation method.
-For example, under Modified Accelerated Cost Recovery SystemModified Accelerated Cost Recovery SystemMACRS (Modified Accelerated Cost Recovery System) is a tax-related depreciation system used in the United States that allows for a higher depreciation deduction in the early years and a lesser depreciation deduction in the later years.
-(MACRS) the IRS has specified two methods, General Depreciation System (GDS) and Alternative Depreciation System (ADS).
+- After that, investors need to select an appropriate depreciation method.
+For example, under the Modified Accelerated Cost Recovery SystemModified Accelerated Cost Recovery SystemMACRS (Modified Accelerated Cost Recovery System) is a tax-related depreciation system used in the United States that allows for a higher depreciation deduction in the early years and a lesser depreciation deduction in the later years.
+(MACRS), the IRS has specified two methods, General Depreciation System (GDS) and Alternative Depreciation System (ADS).

-The recovery period is 27.5 years, depreciated at the rate of 3.636% each year for residential rental property under the GDS.
+The recovery period is 27.5 years, depreciating at 3.636% each year for residential rental property under the GDS.
 The period is 30-40 years under the ADS.
-The MACRS is usually the suggested method for residential rental property used in service since 1986.
+Therefore, the MACRS has been the suggested method for the residential rental property since 1986.

-Let us assume Mark had bought a single-family home in January 2020.
-In January itself, he rented it out at $150,000.
+Let us assume Mark bought a single-family home in January 2020.
+Then, in January itself, he rented it out at $150,000.

 Step #1 – Determine the Cost Basis

 The basis of a real estate asset is defined as the total amount paid to acquire the property.
 For example, Mark’s property is for $150,000.
-The basis for this is around $158,000 when all financing, due diligence, legal, and closing fees are added.
+This is around $158,000 when all financing, due diligence, legal, and closing fees are added.

 Finally, Mark would need to account for any improvements or earnings generated on the property.
-Improvements include the cost to restore damages and rehabilitate.
+Improvements include the cost of restoring damages and rehabilitating.
 In our example, Mark invested $10,000 to make the property ready for rent, and his adjusted basis is around $128,500.

 Step #2 – Determine the Method